 Risk Factors for Admission

-There are several risk factors for admission to a nursing home:
+There are several risks related to living in a nursing home:

 - Low income.

 - Race/ethnicity.
-People who are Caucasian are more likely than others to be admitted to a nursing home.
+White people are more likely than other groups to go into a nursing home.

-- Geriatric syndromes (such as frailty, frequent falls, pressure sores, dementia, etc.) also increase the risk for nursing home admission.
+- Geriatric syndromes (such as frailty, frequent falls, pressure sores, dementia, etc.) also increase the risk of being in a nursing home.

 Characteristics of Nursing Homes

 Nursing homes increasingly offer medical services similar to those of hospitals for people with short-term needs.
 Medical services vary, but often include:

 - Skilled nursing care